 If you’re a freelancer, entrepreneur, or small business in Belgium, find out all about co-working and where to find the best co-working spaces in Belgium.

 Are you an entrepreneur or freelancer in Belgium interested in linking up with like-minded professionals?
 You might want to join a co-working space.
 Belgium’s co-working culture has grown rapidly in recent years, with Brussels now a hub of flexible, independent workers.
-We take a look at co-working in Belgium and explain how to get involved.
+We take a look at co-working in Belgium as well as explain how to get involved.

 Co-working in Belgium